shawnHartsell/action-postman-api/README.md

 - The provided spec file is read and validated
 - Using the version in the spec file (assuming semver), the API in Postman is checked if a version with that same name exists
 - If a version already exists, the process aborts.
 Otherwise a version is created, a schema is created under that version, and a collection and documentation are generated in the provided Postman workspace

+## TODO:
+- support all supported Postman specs (i.e. find validators for each one)
+- fully support YAML files (i.e. mapping .yaml/.yml to Postman's `yaml` spec type)
+- try and upsert the Postman API
+- test out exact permissions for generating collections.
+Sometimes the collection is added to a local workpace instead of the one that was specified
+- reseach creating other Postman relations like tests and monitors